 Boozy Bellini Popsicles

 These boozy bellini popsicles are the perfect summer treat for adults!
-Made with real peaches and extra dry Champagne, they’re a fun and fruity hybrid between bellini cocktails and refreshing ice pops.
-Serve over ice or upside down in red wine glasses!
+Made with real peaches and extra dry Champagne, they're a fun and fruity hybrid between bellini cocktails and refreshing ice pops.
+Serve over ice or upside down in red wine glasses to catch any melted bellini goodness!

 - 2 cups frozen peaches